Authentication

 ℹ Token expires: April 18, 2026

-ℹ Run `lpm npmrc` again to refresh when expired.
+ℹ Run `lpm setup-npmrc` again to refresh when expired.

 After this, both lpm install and npm install work: